 Second, the Justice40 Initiative alone will not be able to remedy systemic racism.
 To truly achieve justice, the Initiative must be coupled with regulations and other targeted actions.
-Some inequities will be best addressed through statutory and regulatory reform to explicitly design and sustainably fund the implementation and enforcement of federal policies to eliminate environmental disparities and the procedural inequities that contribute to them.
-But Justice40 does have the following opportunity pathways:
+Some inequities will be best addressed through statutory and regulatory reform

 Justice-driven